Famous people do jury service too, reveals Tony Barrell. Who knew?

 A couple of weeks later, there were reports that Madonna had been called for jury service in New York.
 She was allowed to wait in a separate room from other prospective jurors, so as “not to create a distraction”, and after less than two hours, when the authorities decided they already had enough people for the jury, she was allowed to leave.
 Apparently, a similar thing happened to Madge in 2008, this time in Los Angeles.

 As I investigated further, I discovered more evidence of American celebrities doing their civic duty.
-Tom Hanks did a spot of jury service recently, too, but it ended when a silly member of the prosecution team broke the rules by approaching the movie star during a lunch break to say hello – you mustn’t communicate with the jury like that.
+Tom Hanks did a spot of jury service recently, too, but it ended when a foolish member of the prosecution team broke the rules by approaching the movie star during a lunch break to say hello – you mustn’t communicate with the jury like that.

 Then I started wondering: does this not happen to British celebs as well?
 Why do we never hear about court cases in which the jury includes people like Bryan Ferry, Lily Allen or Sir Ian McKellen?
 Is there some dodgy exemption clause written into the law of the land, whereby you’re entitled to refuse the call if your face is familiar to millions of people?
 How, exactly, would that clause be worded?
-Perhaps like this: “You may be entitled to refrain from performing as a member of the Queen’s Jury if you are deemed to have sufficiently significant superstar status to cause an unfortunate and obstructive ruckus in Her Majesty’s Court of Law, or to interfere otherwise with the prosecution of the case in question.”
+Perhaps like this: “You may be entitled to refrain from performing as a member of the King’s Jury if you are deemed to have sufficiently significant superstar status to cause an unfortunate and obstructive ruckus in His Majesty’s Court of Law, or to interfere otherwise with the prosecution of the case in question.”

 I can confirm that, in England and Wales, people are eligible for jury service irrespective of their social position or fame